zhengliyuan1987/zlynote/L1/docs/src/guide/stream_discard/stream_discard_array.rst

 The stream_discard reads all input streams but no output.That is to say, it discards all input elements.
 The primitive includes multiple input streams and end-flag streams.
 Each input stream and its end-flag have no dependency on others.

+..
+CAUTION::
    Applicable condition:
    Each input data stream has an end-flag stream, and the length of the former are 1 more than the one of the latter.

-..
-CAUTION::
-   The Applicable condition.